-5.1 Statement of compliance
+4 Statement of compliance

-The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) as issued by International Accounting Standards Board (IASB) and applicable U.A.E. laws.
-These financial statements are presented in Arab Emirates Dirham (AED) which is the Entity's functional and presentation currency.
+The financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards) and the applicable U.A.E. laws.
+These financial statements are presented in Arab Emirates Dirham (AED) which is the Entity's functional and presentation

-5.2 Basis of preparation
+5 Basis of preparation